Payment Terms Explained.

 “Accounts not paid within __ days of the date of the invoice are subject to a __% monthly finance charge.”

 You will also need to make sure your accounting system can automatically compute these fees.
 If you have questions about payment terms, your invoicing process, or your accounts receivable, please contact us.
-We can help with processes to help improve and transform your business.
+We can help with processes to help improve, transform, and grow your business.
 We hope you find all of this useful and, as always, please keep your feedback and suggestions coming.